60–100W Acrylic Laser Cutting Settings

 ≤5 mm 50 mm Sharper focus, better detail

-• Avoid: Strong downward air only → causes frosting
+• Avoid: strong downward air only → often causes frosting/whitening

 Thickness Recommendation